-The enforcement of these environmental laws and regulations by regulatory agencies will continue to affect the Company's operations by imposing operating and maintenance costs and capital expenditures required for compliance.
+Compliance with these environmental laws and regulations will continue to affect the Company's operations by imposing operating and maintenance costs and requiring capital expenditures.
 Failure to comply could result in civil or criminal enforcement actions, which could result, among others, in the payment of substantial fines, often calculated on a daily basis, or in extreme cases, the disruption or suspension of operations at the affected facility.